Our website will be under maintenance from February 26 to March 2. For any orders during this time, please contact Life & Death Matters directly.

 Palliative Care Everywhere: Caring for the Grief of Those Who Care

-In honour of Nursing Week, PSW Day, and National Hospice Palliative Care Week, this special webinar brings national leaders together to recognize the emotional labour carried by those who care for others.
-Palliative Care Everywhere: Caring for the Grief of Those Who Care explores the often‑unseen grief experienced by nurses, PSWs, and palliative care professionals, and highlights why grief literacy is essential for healthy, compassionate workplaces.
+In honour of Nursing Week, PSW Day, and National Hospice Palliative Care Week, this special podcast brought national leaders together to recognize the emotional labour carried by those who care for others.
+Palliative Care Everywhere: Caring for the Grief of Those Who Care explored the often‑unseen grief experienced by nurses, PSWs, and palliative care professionals, and highlighted why grief literacy is essential for healthy, compassionate workplaces.

 Featuring Dr. Mary Ellen Macdonald, anthropologist and grief literacy scholar, and Dr. Susan Cadell, social work researcher and adjunct professor in the School of Public Health Sciences at University of Waterloo in Waterloo, Ontario, both co‑founders of Grief Matters.

-The conversation examines cumulative loss, relational grief, and the public health importance of supporting caregivers.
-Together, they offer practical, team‑based approaches to building compassionate communities within health‑care settings.
+The conversation examined cumulative loss, relational grief, and the public health importance of supporting caregivers.
+Together, they offered practical, team‑based approaches to building compassionate communities within health‑care settings.

 Learning Outcomes: